 If you’re running for a federal, state or multi-county seat, the Florida Division of Elections is your qualifying officer.

-If you're interested in running for office in the 2023 City of Tampa Municipal Election, click here.
+If you're interested in running for office in the 2023 City of Tampa Municipal Election, visit our City of Tampa page.

-For more details on the offices up for election, click here.
-For information on qualifying with the Division of Elections, click here.
+Visit this page for more details on the offices up for election.
+For information on qualifying with the Division of Elections, visit the Division of Elections website.

 What Happens Next?

-Once you file to run for office, you will be listed as a filed candidate here and you will log in here to file regular financial reports.
-Please make sure to review Step 2, Qualify to learn what you need to do to become a qualified candidate.
+Once you file to run for office, you will be listed as a filed candidate here.
+To file regular financial reports, you will log in on the Candidate and Committee page.
+Please make sure to review Step 2 to learn what you need to do to become a qualified candidate.

 You can also visit our Candidate Dashboard for details on election dates, campaign signage guidelines, precinct information and more